kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 enable a bare minimum for users to leverage QoS-class resources and start experimenting with them in Kubernetes:

-- extend the CRI protocol to allow QoS-class resource assignment
+- extend the CRI protocol to allow QoS-class resource assignment and updates
 - implement pod annotations as an initial user interface
 - introduce a feature gate for enabling QoS-class resource support in kubelet